Simple commodity production: Origins

 "Definite historical conditions are involved in the existence of the product as a commodity. (…) The appearance of products as commodities requires a level of development of the division of labour within society such that the separation of use-value from exchange-value, a separation which first begins with barter, has already been completed.
 But such a degree of development is common to many economic formations of society [ökonomischer Gesellschaftsformationen], with the most diverse historical characteristics.
 If we go on to consider money, its existence implies that a definite stage in the development of commodity exchange has been reached."

 Through the experience of regular trade and competition, normal exchange values become established for products, which reflect an economy of labour-time and a cost-structure of production.
 The simple commodity producers could aim just to trade their products or services to obtain other products with an (approximately) equivalent value, or they could, in favourable circumstances, aim to realise a profit.
 They could sell their products or services to the final consumer, or to an intermediary such as a merchant.
 Simple commodity production and simple exchange are compatible with many different relations of production and exchange, ranging from self-employment in which the producer owns his own means of production and family (household) labour, to forms of slavery, peonage, indentured labour, and serfdom.
 In the cooperative farming system of the Soviet Union, members of the kolkhozy were quite often permitted to cultivate small plots of private farmland, to raise some livestock, and to sell their produce themselves.

 The technologies used by a simple commodity producer might be characteristic for a specific mode of production, but simple commodity production as such is not specific to any particular mode of production, and might be found alongside (or articulated with) many different modes of production, with various degrees of sophistication.
 It does not necessarily imply, that all the inputs or outputs of productive activity in the local economy are commodities traded in markets.
 For example, simple commodity producers could produce some products for their own subsistence and for their own use on their own land, while trading another part of their products.
 They might buy or trade some tools and equipment, but also make some tools and equipment themselves.
 Simple commodity production continues to occur in capitalist societies, especially in developing countries.
+According to Marcel van der Linden, "The different combinations of subsistence labor and commodity production are infinite".